ryssbowh/craft-themes/DEVELOPERS.md

 Bundle assets will be registered automatically, the '\*' array will be registered on every request.

-By default, parent themes bundles will also be registered.
+By default, parent theme bundles will also be registered.
 This can be disabled with the property `$inheritsAssetBundles` of your theme class.

 ### Setting theme manually

 You can set a theme manually on the theme registry : `Themes::$plugin->registry->setCurrent('theme-handle')`.
-You **must** do this before the View template roots are registered for the mode site (`View::TEMPLATE_MODE_SITE`) or an exception will be thrown.
+Because Template roots can only be registered once on Craft, you **must** do this before the View template roots are registered for the mode site (`View::TEMPLATE_MODE_SITE`) or an exception will be thrown.
-Template roots can only be registered once on Craft.

 ## Layouts